SailorMoose/HCI-Project2020/README.md

-# Welcome to our CHI Project!
+# Welcome to our HCI Project!

 A school project at Örebro University
 * Rasmus Olstedt